What is Keystone in a Projector?

 - It helps you to avoid readjusting for lighting, focus, and other settings each time the projector is repositioned.

-- Due to less space in dorm rooms, the keystone feature is used as they are not allowed to mount the projector on the ceiling.
+- Due to less space in dorm rooms, the keystone feature is used as they cannot mount the projector on the ceiling.

 Cons